FridayOrtiz/timebase/paper/paper.md

 can easily be layered on top due to the flexibility we have in how much data we send per packet.
-Additionally, the official RFC guidance states that middleboxes should not attempt to modify, clean, or otherwise act as an active warden on NTP extension fields (SOURCE).
+Additionally, the official RFC guidance states that middleboxes should not attempt to modify, clean, or otherwise act as an active warden on NTP extension fields[@rfc7822].
 This stems from NTP extension fields being open for vendor-specific implementations (e.g., authenticated NTP) and attempting to "normalize" these fields could break NTP on a network, which would have disastrous consequences.
 For example, a Fortinet firewall attempting to normalize an authentication extension coming out of Windows Server might desync time for an entire domain, which would lead to chaos throughout anything that relies on Kerberos authentication.
+From the section 4, Security Considerations, of RFC7822:

+>   Middleboxes such as firewalls MUST NOT filter NTP packets based on
+>   their extension fields.
+Such middleboxes should not examine
+>   extension fields in the packets, since NTP packets may contain new
+>   extension fields that the middleboxes have not been updated to
+>   recognize.[@rfc7822]

 ## Detection